parmeet-pa/Fructos-App/README.md

 How to display views dynamically in a List View with a loop practice.

-App screen images are aslo added as Screen1 and other screen as countinues.
+App screen images are aslo added as Screen1,2 an so on.